 This cannot simply be the result of incompetence, for in Chapters I, II and VII the authors demonstrate their impressive ability and insight.
 Rather, it seems they are reluctant to acknowledge the full implications of Chapter VII:

-“The Church... will attain its full perfection only in the glory of heaven”
+The Church... will attain its full perfection only in the glory of heavenand

-“Already the final age of the world has come upon us (Cf 1 Cor.
+Already the final age of the world has come upon us (Cf 1 Cor.
 10. 11) and the renovation of the world is irrevocably decreed and is already anticipated in some kind of a real way; for the Church already on this earth is signed with a sanctity which is real although imperfect.
 However, until there shall be new heavens and a new earth in which justice dwells,(Cf. 2.
 Pet.
 3, 13) the pilgrim Church in her sacraments and institutions, which pertain to this present time, has the appearance of this world which is passing and she herself dwells among creatures who groan and travail in pain until now and await the revelation of the sons of God.(Cf. Rom.
-8, 19-22)”
+8, 19-22)Although we can conclude from the presence of Chapter III this was not intended to apply to the Churchs claimed infallibility on matters of faith and morals, the implications are inescapable.
+A church which is on the way, which has the appearance of this world which is passing, which awaits its perfection at the eschaton cannot sensibly claim to be infallible now, even in a limited sphere.
+Such claims made in the past have the distinct appearance of an age which has already passed, an age when the Church had yet to grasp the fullness of its pilgrim nature.

-Similarly, claims of Papal supremacy based on Petrine privileges look weak in the context of Biblical evidence, firstly because it is unclear how the see of Rome inherits St Peter’s position, and secondly because St Peter is no rôle model for the kind of authority claimed.
-His great confession of faith (Mt 16.16, Mk 8.19, Lk 9.20), as a result of which he received our Lord’s prophecy of the foundation of the Church and promise of the Keys (Mt 16.18f), was soon followed by a stern rebuke for seeking human rather than divine ends(Mt 16.23, Mk 8.33).
-His tasking to feed Christ’s sheep (Jn 21.15-17) was similarly followed by a rebuke for interfering with another disciple’s affairs (v 22).
+Similarly, claims of Papal supremacy based on Petrine privileges look weak in the context of Biblical evidence, firstly because it is unclear how the see of Rome inherits St Peters position, and secondly because St Peter is no rôle model for the kind of authority claimed.
+His great confession of faith (Mt 16.16, Mk 8.19, Lk 9.20), as a result of which he received our Lords prophecy of the foundation of the Church and promise of the Keys (Mt 16.18f), was soon followed by a stern rebuke for seeking human rather than divine ends(Mt 16.23, Mk 8.33).
+His tasking to feed Christs sheep (Jn 21.15-17) was similarly followed by a rebuke for interfering with another disciples affairs (v 22).
 After Pentecost, he was the only apostle known to have fallen into heresy and used his position to promote it, until corrected by St Paul (Gal 2.11ff).
-St Peter’s authority was not an unmixed blessing, and certainly provides no model of infallibility, but then Christ never promised it would, only that the Church would be led into all truth, which it will be by the end.
+St Peters authority was not an unmixed blessing, and certainly provides no model of infallibility, but then Christ never promised it would, only that the Church would be led into all truth, which it will be by the end.

 The clear logic of this position is such that I have no doubt the Roman Curia will come to recognise the excessive claims of the past for what they were.
 It is only a matter of time, for the logic is obvious not only to the theologian, but to anyone who cares to read about it and consider the case.
 Once that happens, an ecumenical log-jam will be broken, and Rome will be free to discuss with other churches the issues which separate them with an open mind, while the other churches will be free to enter the discussions without implying legitimacy for an ecclesiological system they regard as both misguided and dangerous.
 Thus, a key will have been found to unlock the door to real progress and restore the foundation of shared faith on which the unity of the Church can once more stand visible, that the world may believe.
 The sooner Rome recognises the desirable inevitability of this development, the better for the standing of the Gospel.